b-steve/ascr/README.md

 ```

 * Windows users may need to add the environment variable `R_SHELL` with a value that points to `cmd.exe`, which is found in the System32 folder.

+* An error while calling `install.packages()` (as above) is probably due to an outdated version of R. Update and try again.